Barteus/aws-lambdas/terraform/README.md

 In production environment always use backends!
 For simulation this part was excluded intentionally.

-Deploy:
-`terraform init`
-`terraform apply`
+Deploy - `terraform apply`

-Destroy:
-`terraform destroy`
+Destroy - `terraform destroy`

 PROS:

 - support for simple to complex scenarios including layers deployment
-- declarative approach where you define a state you want to accive
+- declarative approach where you define a state you want to archive
 - supports waiting for resources being created
 - allows creation of resources
 - allows multi-cloud approach and can create other resources (i.e. Kubernetes resources)